hapticPaper/charlie-technicals/.charlie/playbooks/cnbc-video-snapshot.md

 ## Limits

 - Guardrails:
-  - Do not modify existing historical snapshot files for past dates.
+  - Do not modify existing historical snapshot files for past dates unless you are explicitly regenerating a known-bad snapshot.
+    In that case, delete the file first and re-run the command for that date.

 ## Steps